 The Uno R3 SMD operates at 5V which can be supplied via an external power supply or through the USB port connection.
 The power source is selected automatically if both are available.
 If an external supply is used, it is recommended to use a supply between 7-12V.
 Higher input voltages will cause the on-board regulator to work harder and may cause it to overheat.
 Our 7.5V AC adapter works extremely well for powering these boards.

-On this version of the board, besides the standard female headers for bringing out I/O, each pin also has a solder point to which can be soldered male headers, a second row of female headers or even wires.
-These can be soldered to either the top or bottom side of the board and can be handy in some use cases.
-The board comes with a strip of male headers.
-If male headers are soldered to the bottom of the board, that allows the board to be mounted directly to a breadboard, but the width is such that only one side of the UNO board I/O will be accessible on the breadboard.
-Whenever soldering headers onto a board like this, it is generally easiest if the headers are first placed into a solderless breadboard to hold them properly aligned while the pins are soldered.
+A great feature on this version of the board is that besides the standard female headers for bringing out I/O, each female header also has a row of holes next to it to which can be soldered male headers, a second row of female headers or even wires.
+These can be soldered to either the top or bottom side of the board.
+The board comes with a strip of male headers which are normally soldered to the top side of the board as shown in one of the pictures.
+If the male headers are soldered to the bottom of the board, the board can’t be mounted directly into a breadboard since the separate sections of headers on one side are not spaced apart on 0.1″ centers and the holes are offset somewhat side-to-side.

 The board also has an array of solder points which gives another place to access I2C (SCL/SDA), Serial (TX/RC), 3.3V, 5V and GND.